ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 This line starts a function definition. `hashMap` gets a single parameter called `map`, a two dimensional `bool`(ean) array.
 The size of the map is `width+2` by `height+2` for reasons that are [explained below](#why-map-border).

-We can use `${width+2}` and `${height+2}` because the Zokrates programs are stored in this application as [Template Strings](https://www.w3schools.com/js/js_string_templates.asp).
+We can use `${width+2}` and `${height+2}` because the Zokrates programs are stored in this application as [template strings](https://www.w3schools.com/js/js_string_templates.asp).
 Code between `${` and `}` is evaluated by JavaScript, and this way the program can be used for different map sizes.
 The map parameter has a one location wide border all around it without any bombs, which is the reason we need to add two to the width and height.

 The return value is a `field` that contains the hash.